GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: More Discussions about Distribution Shift Formulations

-In particular, the causal part $X_c$ shares the causal correlation with $Y$, represented as either $X_c\to Y$ (which is assumed by many previous works), or $Y\to X_c$ (which appears in our study), corresponding to the aforementioned data generating process $X \to Y$ and $Y \to X$.
 Concretely, we classify the following distribution shifts based on their distinct data generation process between $X$ and $Y$ (specifically, the correlation between $X_c$ and $Y$) as well as how the domain variable $D$ affects individual variables like $X_i,X_c$ or $Y$.
+Note that we follow the well-established definitions of these shifts and further extend the definitions to what we present in our work based on our established data model to better align with the application scenarios we propose.